-The result of reinsurance recoveries and change of reinsurer's share of claim provisions shows a compensation for ERV Nordic of DKK 34.9m in 2020 against DKK 1.7m in 2019.
-The increase is primarily due to recoveries on major corona crisis claims we received during 2020.
+The result of reinsurance recoveries and

+change of reinsurer's share of claim provisions shows a compensation for ERV Nordic of DKK 0.8m in 2021 against DKK 34.9m in 2020.
+The decrease is primarily due to reinsurance recovery on the major COVID 19 claims we received during 2020.

-The claims costs net of reinsurance amount to DKK 160.7m against DKK 390.0m in 2019 which is a decrease of DKK 229.3m.
-The claims ratio net of reinsurance is 50.6% against 58.4% in 2019.
+The claims costs net of reinsurance amount to DKK 94.5m against DKK 160.7m in 2020 which is a decrease of DKK 66.2m.
+The claims ratio net of reinsurance is 32.2% against 50.6% in 2020.

-Net operating expenses for 2020 amounted to DKK 190.9m against DKK 290.2m in 2019, a decrease of DKK 99.3m.
+Net operating expenses for 2021 amounted to DKK 193.0m against DKK 190.9m in 2020, an increase of DKK 2.1m.

-Acquisition costs amount to DKK 122.1m against DKK 221.8m in 2019, a decrease of DKK 99.7m.
+Acquisition costs amount to DKK 117.5m against DKK 122.1m in 2020, a decrease of DKK 4.6m.
 The decrease is mainly due to lowered acquisition costs because of the discontinued sales of domestic healthcare insurances through Danish partner Dansk Sundhedssikring A/S.

-The administrative expenses amount to DKK 69.2m against DKK 68.8m in 2019, a slight increase of DKK 0.4m.
-We have during 2020 done significant operational savings in the light of the corona crisis and furthermore adjustments that lower our costs levels going forward, but also affected redundancy costs taken in 2020.
+The administrative expenses amount to DKK 75.9m against DKK 69.2m in 2020, an increase of DKK 6.8m.
+We have during 2021 done significant operational savings in the light of the corona crisis and furthermore adjustments that lowers our costs levels going forward.
+However, we have also had assistance from external services, which increases the administrative expenses compared to 2020.

-Commissions and profit commissions from reinsurance amount to an income of DKK 0.4m compared to 0.4m in 2019.
-The reinsurance contracts with commission had the same volume in 2020 as in 2019 so therefore this income has been stable.
+Commissions and profit commissions from reinsurance amount to an income of DKK 0.4m compared to 0.4m in 2020.
+The reinsurance contracts with commission has the same volume in 2021 as in 2020 so therefore this income has been stable.

-The total result of business ceded shows an income for ERV Nordic of DKK 28.4m in 2020 against a loss of DKK 4.9m in 2019.
-The income is due to DKK 34.9m reinsurance claim recovery incl. reinsurer's share of claim provisions due to corona crisis claims.
+The total result of business ceded shows a cost for ERV Nordic of DKK 3.3m in 2021 against an income of DKK 28.4m in 2020.
+The cost in 2021 was as expected, while last year's extraordinary income was due to DKK 34.9m reinsurance claim recovery incl. reinsurer's share of claim provisions due to COVID 19 claims.

-The above-described development in sales, claims and operating expenses results in a negative underwriting result of DKK 35.3m compared to a negative result DKK 13.4m in 2019.
-The cost ratio including acquisition costs amount to 59.5% against 43.3% in 2019.
-Total combined ratio net of reinsurance (total costs measured in relation to earned premiums) is 111.1% against 101.9% in 2019.
+The above-described development in sales, claims and operating expenses results in a positive underwriting result of DKK 5.4m compared to a negative result DKK 35.3m in 2020.
+The cost ratio including acquisition costs amount to 65.6% against 59.5% in 2020.
+Total combined ratio net of reinsurance (total costs measured in relation to earned premiums) is 99% against 111% in 2020.

-The result of investment activities before transfer of technical interest amounts to a loss of DKK 6.5m against a profit of DKK 6.4m in 2019.
+The result of investment activities before transfer of technical interest amounts to a profit of DKK 78.1m against a loss of DKK 6.5m in 2020.
+The profit is due to sale of shares in ERV CZ and ECH to ERGO Reiseversicherung AG.